adesamaa/cybersecurity-portfolio/python-scripts/README.md

 During the LetsDefend SOC335 investigation, the file hash: 'b432dcf4a0f0b601b1d79848467137a5e25cab5a0b7b1224be9d3b6540122db9' was checked and confirmed malicious by 48 engines.
 This script automates that exact process.

+### 3. Port Scanner (port_scanner.py)
+Scans a target machine for open ports and identifies running services using Python's socket library.

+**What is does:**
+- Accepts a target IP or hostname
+- Scans a specified port range
+- Identifies open ports and their associated services
+- Timestamps the scan start and end time
+- Reopens total number of open ports found

+**Libraries used:**
+- `socket` - TCP connection attempts and service lookup
+- `datetime` - timestamping scan results

+**How to run:**
+python port_scanner.py

+**Sample output:**

+Scanning 192.168.x.x
+[OPEN] Port 22 - ssh
+[OPEN] Port 443 - https
+Scan complete: 2 open ports found

+**Important note:**
+Only scan machines you own or have explicit permission to scan.
+Unauthorized port scanning is illegal.

+**Real world use case:**
+it was used to verify open ports on home lab (e.g Wazuh VM) and it confirmed same results as Nmap (Port 22 SSH, Port 443 HTTPS) validating the script works correctly.